 The Turkey vulture is a relatively sizeable predatory bird of Missouri that has long wings.

-- The body of the turkey vulture is dark brown overall, except the grey flight feathers on the wingtips, as well as tail.
+- The body of the turkey vulture is dark brown overall, except for the grey flight feathers on the wingtips and tail.

 - In the distance, their coloring seems to be black.